telerik/maui-docs/controls/datapager/ellipsis-mode.md

 # .NET MAUI DataPager Ellipsis Mode

-The ellipsis appears when the count of the page numbers is greater than the count of the numeric buttons.
+The ellipsis appears when the pages are more than the rendered numeric buttons.
+It provides a hint for the end user and indicates that there are undisplayed pages.

 You can specify where the ellipsis is allowed to appear by setting the `EllipsisMode` (`enum` of type `Telerik.Maui.Controls.DataPagerDataPagerEllipsisMode`) property.
-The `EllipsisMode` controls whether the first/last page numeric buttons are replaced with three dots when there are more pages to the left/right.
+The `EllipsisMode` controls whether the numeric buttons for the first/last page are replaced with an ellipsis (...) when there are more pages to the left/right.

 The available options for `EllipsisMode` are:

-* `None`&mdash;No ellipsis.
+* `None`&mdash;The ellipsis is disabled.
-* `Before`&mdash;Display ellipsis instead of the first numeric button.
+* `Before`&mdash;Display an ellipsis instead of the first numeric button.
-* (Default) `After`&mdash; Display ellipsis instead of the last numeric button.
+* (Default) `After`&mdash; Display an ellipsis instead of the last numeric button.
-* `Both`&mdash;Display ellipsis on both sides.
+* `Both`&mdash;Display an ellipsis on both sides.

 ## Example

-Here is a quick example on how you can define the `EllipsisMode` to the DataPager.
+Here is a quick example on how you can define the `EllipsisMode` in the DataPager.

 **1.** Define the DataPager in XAML:

 <snippet id='datapager-ellipsis-mode' />

-**2.** Add the following namespace:
+**2.** Add the `telerik` namespace:

 ```XAML
 xmlns:telerik="http://schemas.telerik.com/2022/xaml/maui"